StreetScout

 Where is Port Germein?

-Port Germein is a suburb of South Australia, Australia.
+Port Germein is a suburb of South Australia, Australia, in the Mount Remarkable local government area.

 What is the population of Port Germein?